top of page

 PWGAsset 9@3x.png

-During our bespoke conservation research expeditions and university field courses, you will delve into the African bush and be presented with unique opportunities and project involvement such as researching Critically Endangered primates, dwarf crocodiles, hippos, or even discovering a new species of shark!
-What are you waiting for?
+You and your students will delve into the African bush and be presented with unique opportunities such as researching Critically Endangered primates, surveying dwarf crocodiles, transect counts for hippopotamuses, or even discovering a new species of shark at an artisanal elasmobranch fishery!
+The opportunities are endless...

 PWGAsset 9@3x.png

-We are delighted to announce that in addition to our research expeditions and university field courses, we are now offering short and long-term placement opportunities with full academic and field support for capable and dedicated students.
+We are delighted to announce that in addition to our academic field courses and research expeditions, we are now offering competitive short and long-term placement opportunities for current students and postgraduates with full academic and field support for capable and dedicated individuals.

 why the gambia?